Danzig crisis: July 1939 French and British attempts at ending the crisis

+Bonnet ignored by Daladier

-On 18 July 1939, Bonnet met with Daladier to tell him that he believed Hitler was serious about going to war with Poland, and he felt that France should pressure Poland into allow the Free City to "go home to the Reich" as the price of peace.
+On 18 July 1939, Bonnet met with Daladier to tell him that he believed Hitler was serious about going to war with Poland, and he felt that France should pressure Poland into allowing the Free City of Danzig to "go home to the Reich" as the price of peace.
 Bonnet also recommended pressuring the Poles into returning the Polish Corridor along with Upper Silesia, neither of which Hitler had demanded.
 Bonnet favored an international conference and stated that he had discussed the issue with Sir Nevile Henderson, the British ambassador in Berlin, during his visit to Paris.
 Bonnet presented Henderson's remarks in such a manner as to imply that he was speaking for London.
 Daladier expressed strong opposition to Bonnet's recommendations as he stated that St. Léger had told him that he was convinced that the Anglo-French-Soviet "peace front" would soon come into existence, and he believed the "peace front" would deter Germany from war.
 Daladier stated he felt that Hitler was bluffing in his threats and would back down if confronted with overwhelming force.
-Bonnet was not as quite sanguine as Daladier was about the "peace front" as he stated the issue of transit rights for the Red Army across Poland still had to be resolved, though he did agree that the "peace front" was the best way of deterring Hitler from war.
-On 19 July 1939, Daladier wrote to Chamberlain to urge to create the "peace front" as soon as possible, which the French premier described as one of the "conditions of peace".
+Bonnet was not quite as sanguine as Daladier was about the "peace front".
+Bonnet stated that the issue of transit rights for the Red Army across Poland still had to be resolved, though he did agree that the "peace front" was the best way of deterring Hitler from war.
+On 19 July 1939, Daladier wrote to Chamberlain to urge the creation of the "peace front" as soon as possible, which the French premier described as one of the "conditions of peace".